Yustynn/digital-world/README.md

 and often just unproductive ways.
 It's exploration more than anything - I already know how to program so I'm just taking this opportunity to explore python and its ecosystem.

+# Who is this for?
+Me.
+It's an exercise in developing language and ecosystem knowledge, and good practices.
+I'm often gonna be verbose in these readmes.
+They're for me to reflect and think.
+But if you feel like reading, by all means.